Updated February 12, 2016

 I’ve been asked several times about media kits and how to create them.
-I’m just gonna say right off the bat that I don’t have a media kit or advertising page myself as I’ve concentrated on other ways to monetize.
+I’m just gonna say right off the bat that I don’t have a media kit or advertising page currently as I’m concentrating on other ways to monetize.
 However, as a keen observer of this type of thing for years, I still have tips.

 What is a media kit?

 Born in the “old days” of traditional media, a media kit is a package of business information about a company.
-These days, in online publishing, a “media kit” can be a short one-page printable, a multi-page PDF document or a page on your site (often referred to as an advertising, PR or media page).
+These days in online publishing, a “media kit” can be a short one-page printable, a multi-page PDF document or a page on your site (often referred to as an advertising, PR or media page).
 I’ve see all forms.

 Basic info to include in your media kit

-- Blog address (not the full URL, just the domain)
+- Address (not the full URL, just the domain)

 - Logo, tagline or anything else that is part of your unique brand

-- Brief description of what your blog is about or your blog’s purpose/niche
+- Brief description of what your site is about or your purpose / niche

 - Short explanation of the author(s) (might be just you or others if you have contributors)